-Salvador Uy, Assistant Executive Director
+Salvador Uy, Interim Executive Director

 Salvador Uy is a proud 1983 graduate of UNIS, and the child of UN parents.
 Before returning to UNIS as Assistant Executive Director in 2012, Sal ran operations and programs for two large New York social service organizations focusing on justice and community.